-Type 1 Diabetes: Age 18 to 45 Years – within 100 days of Diabetes Diagnosis: IMATINIB
+Type 1 Diabetes: Age 18 to 45 Years – Within Three Months of Diabetes Diagnosis (IMATINIB/Gleevec)

 DRUG NAME: IMATINIB (Gleevec)